Beyond Implicit Bias: The Insignificance of SGD Noise in Online Learning: Pointwise Prediction Differences Between Trajectories

 As illustrated in Figure~\ref{fig:cartoon-distance}, under the ``fork in the road'' hypothesis, we expect that high noise and low noise trajectories will explore different regions of the search space.
 Thus, even if dropping the noise improves loss, the baseline (distance between independent runs of low SGD noise) will still be significantly lower than the distance between the `dropped-noise model' and the low-noise model.

-In this section, by an empirical study on CIFAR-5m, we show that this is not the case, and TV distance behaves as would be expected from the ``golden path hypothesis''.
+In this section, by an empirical study on CIFAR-5m and C4 dataset, we show that this is not the case, and TV distance behaves as would be expected from the ``golden path hypothesis''.
 Specifically, as shown in Figure \ref{fig:cifar-5m:pointwise:highlr}, after dropping the noise, the TV distance between this model and a low noise model at the same loss is virtually identical to the TV distance between \emph{two random low-noise models trained with identical hyper parameters}.
 Figure \ref{fig:cifar-5m:pointwise:highlr} also shows that this is not true for the high noise model, demonstrating that the two paths indeed differ due to the difference in the level of noise.
-Moreover, in Figure \ref{fig:cifar-5m:pointwise:highlr}, it could also be seen that the high noise model reaches the ``golden path'' very quickly (in terms of LR-normalized steps) upon dropping the SGD noise.
+Moreover, in Figure \ref{fig:cifar-5m:pointwise:highlr}, it could also be seen that the high noise model reaches the ``golden path'' very quickly upon dropping the SGD noise.
+In Appendix~\ref{app:add-4}, we provide additional plots showing that this phenomenon holds across multiple different timesteps when the batch size is increased.

-To further support this claim, we perform the same experiment on the C4 dataset: after matching losses, we measure the average TV distance of the softmax probabilities on the validation set between models.
-One run which is trained with a constant learning rate of $6 \times 10^{-5}$ (low noise) serves as the ``ground truth'' for the golden path, and we measure the average TV distance to one run which is trained first using learning rate $6 \times 10^{-4}$ and decays to $6 \times 10^{-5}$ after 2880 LR-normalized steps (high $\rightarrow$ low noise).
-We compare this with the baseline, which measures the TV distance with another low noise run trained from a different initialization.

-As shown in Figure~\ref{fig:appendix_c4_pointwise}, after dropping the learning rate, the TV distance between a model trained with the learning rate decay and the low noise model becomes comparable to that of two independent low-noise models trained with identical hyperparameters.